JeffTheTroubleshooter/Pterodactyl-Automated-Setup-Script/README.md

 ## Video Guide

-A full walkthrough and demonstration of this script is available on YouTube:
+A full walkthrough and demonstration of this script is available on My YouTube Channel:

 ▶️ https://youtu.be/ngzIf1GsHWo